About inclusive facilitation

 Because the same old approaches that see organisations prop up the state with contracts that don’t pay or expect the public, trusts and foundations to donate, provide grants or volunteer at previous levels, are leaving many organisations and their leaders on their knees and communities in crisis.

-As a social entrepreneur, I will unashamedly view your sustainability options through the entrepreneurial lens – one that balances doing social good with the sustainable financing of the organisation.
+As a social entrepreneur, I hear you.
+I understand how tough things are.
+I will view your sustainability options through the human as well as enterprise lens – one that balances doing social good with the sustainability of the organisation – and that includes you.

 Because the proportion of charities who state that the people utilising their services have a direct input into their strategy dropped from 71% to 62% between 2020 and 2023, with the number reviewing their strategy at all, decreasing also (New Philanthropy Capital – State of the Sector 2024).